-In response to the States' unexpected rejection of the ACA's bargain, and despite the plain text of the statute, the IRS decided to attach the tax subsidies-and, therefore, the corresponding penalties-to not just State-established Exchanges, but also to Exchanges established by the Federal Government in lieu of the States.
+Despite the plain text of the statute, the IRS decided to attach the tax subsidies-and, therefore, the corresponding penalties-to not just State-established Exchanges, but also to Exchanges established by the Federal Government in lieu of the States.
 26 C.F.R. § 1.36B-2(a)(1) ("IRS Rule"); see also 45 C.F.R. § 155.20 (redefining "Exchanges" to include federally established Exchanges).